ncalteen/actions-docker-training/Exercises/07-Create-Matrix-Job.md

    git checkout -b matrix
    ```

-2. Create a file named `.github/workflows/matrix.yml` with the following
+2. In the `.github/workflows/` directory, create a file named `matrix.yml` with
-   contents
+   the following contents

-   > **:warning: Note:** This job is primarily used for manual triggers.

    ```yaml
    name: Matrix Build